Natural Sciences (Biological)

 Conditional A-Level offers are typically made at the A*A*A level, or A*A*AA for applicants offering four relevant A-Levels or equivalent.
 You don't need to take a Sixth Term Examination Paper (STEP) or Advanced Extension Awards (AEA).

-A-Level or equivalent in Biology is essential, in addition to a further A-Level in any Maths or Science subject.
+A-Level or equivalent in Biology is essential, in addition to a further A-Level in either Maths, Physics or Chemistry.
 In general the wider the range of science subjects you study at A-Level, the greater choice you will have in the first year of the course and afterwards.
 Certain A-Levels are needed for certain subjects, such as A-Level Chemistry for those who intend to study first year Chemistry.

 You'll need to complete a two hour written assessment at an authorised local centre, most likely your school or college.
 These usually take place in November.
 For more information, see the University undergraduate Natural Sciences pages.